 I was born in Bangalore and brought up in Patna.
 I finished my schooling from Patna Central School before moving to Hyderabad, where I completed my high school from Narayana Junior College.
 As an engineer-turned-journalist and I have worked with The Times of India as a senior correspondent.
 I have worked with an NGO Human Rights Law Network as a Communication Strategist and I am currently working with SEED CSR as a Communication Manager.
 This is a bit about my background.
 I am a dreamer and a keen observer.
 I spend most of my time travelling and observing people when I am not working.

-You recently published this book.
+You recently published this book called Shadow of the past.
 Tell us more about how the idea came up?
 What were the key factors for starting writing as a profession?

 I was going through a similar phase while growing up and I know how messed up it is to deal with your past.
 Especially, when your past has a habit of surprising you every now and then.
 I know how important it is to accept certain things and move ahead with life.
 Even if people don’t tell you, everyone is raging a battle within their heads.
 Some choose to ignore it, some fight it and some get consumed by it.
 This was my attempt to connect with people, who are going through similar situations and tell them that it is okay if you have messed up as long as you know that you want to get better and move ahead with life.
 Life is too short to regret things we have no control over.